flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 Created and generated structures can be combined into larger structures, according to musical forms.
 A **musical form** is a way in which musical materials should be organized.

-For example, the beginning of the Beethoven's sonata has the form called **sentence**.
+For example, the beginning of the Beethoven's sonata has the form **sentence**.
 Below is how this sentence is analyzed in William Caplin's system:[^2]

 ![](assets/beethoven_sonata_caplin.png)

 I will not go deep into the subject of musical forms here.
 I highly recommend William Caplin's excellent textbook[^2] on this topic.

+## Summary of the Theoretical Foundation

 [^1]: Nierhaus, G. (2009).
 Algorithmic Composition: Paradigms of Automated Music Generation.
 Springer Science & Business Media.